 - Fresh Roasted Whole Bean Coffee – Preferably from a local roaster

 - Gooseneck Kettle – This will give you the control you will want when pouring the water over the coffee

 - Burr Coffee Grinder – Probably the most important item on the list.
-Make sure your a good quality one.
+Make sure you have a good one.

 - Scale – Should have the option of using grams

-- Timer – Your watch or phone will do but a digital kitchen one is ideal
+- Timer – Your watch or phone will do but a digital kitchen timer is ideal

 - Purified Water – Unless you live in a place that has good quality

 - Pour Over Brewer – Whichever is your preferred choice.

 In this pour over brewing guide I will be using 25g of coffee and 400g of water but you can use more or less depending on how many people you are making coffee for.
 Once you have everything set up, lets start making some coffee!

 Heat 400g Water to between 195 – 205 F.

 Measure out 25g of coffee and use the grind size according to the brewing method you are using.